pgrau/task/README.md

 ### ✔ Project Technology
 <p>This project have the follow features</p>
 <p>1.
-The Event Store is the authoritative data source of this project.
+The Event Store is the authoritative data source.
 All events are stored using an append-only operation.</p>
 <p>2.
 Subscribers build materialized views.</p>
 <p>3.
 External systems and applications have available all domain events by message queue.</p>